morphogenetic2/microgels/README.md

    ```

 7. The jupyter notebook will show up in your default browser (probably Chrome) and you need to press the ▶ button on the toolbar.

+## Using Google colab (remote, no installation needed)

+To use Google Colab to run this script, click on this [link](https://colab.research.google.com/github/morphogenetic2/microgels/blob/main/analysis_colab.ipynb?accelerator=gpu&runtime=t4) and login using your google account.

 ## Howto